yugu-stat/yugu-stat.github.io/_pages/about.md

 ======
 🧑‍🎓 I have two fully funded PhD positions, one to start in Year 2024/2025 and another one to start in Year 2025/2026.
 We will work together on exciting problems at the interface of survival analysis, machine learning, functional/imaging data, and network analysis.
 Please drop me an email with your CV if you are interested in joining my group!

-🙋 For current HKU PhD/Master/undergraduate students, please feel free to email me if you are interested in working with me!
+🙋 For current HKU PhD/Master students, and all strong undergraduate students, please feel free to email me if you are interested in my research.
+We can discuss possible research problems to explore together!

 News
 ======
-- [August 2023] I obtained my PhD degree from UNC and started my appointment at HKU.
+- [August 2023] I graduated from UNC and started my appointment at HKU.
-- [July 2023] I gave a talk at ICSA 2023 China Conference.
+- [July 2023] I gave a talk at ICSA 2023 China Conference and won the travel award.
+- [March 2023] I gave a talk at ENAR 2023 Spring Meeting.